Century International Arms: History

 With his brother-in-law, Manny Weigensberg, Sucher made contacts in foreign countries for the importation of military surplus rifles and handguns and by the 1970s, Century became the single largest importer of firearms in the United States and Canada.

+In 1993, the company headquarters and sales staff moved to Delray Beach, Florida.
+In November 2000, CIA acquired a 100,000-square-foot warehouse/factory in Georgia, Vermont at the Arrowhead Industrial Park.

 When sources of importable surplus firearms have become scarce, Century has manufactured their own firearms.
 The company has manufactured versions of the G3, L1A1, AK-47 and sporterized Mausers among others.
-The company also imports Turkish-made Canik pistols.
+The company also imports Turkish-made Canik pistols from Canik arms.

+Organization

+CIA has a sister facility in Quebec, Canada under Century International Arms, Ltd.